Homemade Almond Roca is crunchy, buttery caramel toffee filled with almonds and topped with chocolate.

 For now, you’ll (and I’ll) have to settle for one, though.
 But it’s a goodun.
 Promise.
 Homemade Almond Roca.
 Dee-lish-us!
 For those of you who have not encountered this magical candy before, you will likely feel the need to make up for lost time once you taste it.
 My bad.
 Sorry.

 We recently caught up with some friends that we hadn’t seen in quite some time, so I felt the need, as I do, to make some food for them.
 I chose Homemade Almond Roca.
 It’s amazing.
-It’s a buttery and crunchy caramel.
-It’s very sweet but also very addictive.
+It’s a buttery and crunchy caramel toffee.
+It’s very sweet but also very, very addictive.
 Just a hint of salt but you can leave it out if you prefer.
-It has almonds in the toffee but also on top.
+It’s also stuffed and topped with almonds.

 It takes very minimal ingredients, most of which I’m sure you have on hand RIGHT NOW.
 Uh oh.
 It’s like a toffee but not as hard, more crunchy so it’s not too hard on the teeth (depending on how much you eat, ifyaknowwhatImean 🙂 ) And it takes all of 20 minutes to make.
 A couple of hours to set (quicker if you put it in the freezer, you know, for when you’re really desperate).